isaced/appstore-connect-sdk/README.md

 new AppStoreConnectAPI({
   // ...
-  fetchApi: fetch as FetchAPI, // All network requests are made via node-fetch });
+  fetchApi: fetch as unknown as FetchAPI, // All network requests are made via node-fetch });
 ```